 Dividend investors love this app because of the automated rebalancing feature and portfolio level dividend reinvestment.
 Active stock pickers love the custom pies, which are perfect for portfolio based investing.
 Finally, long term index fund investors love the expert pies.

 The best part is, M1 Finance is 100% free even for retirement accounts!

 That being said, you might need a little bit of hand-holding when it comes to getting started with M1 Finance.
 Here is our step-by-step guide on how M1 Finance works for a complete beginner.

-If you prefer videos, here is a quick M1 Finance tutorial from Ryan!
+If you prefer videos, here is a quick M1 Finance tutorial!

 What separates M1 Finance from competitors is the offering of fractional shares and automated investing features.